yashmoyal/DE_2-RBI-State-Analysis-using-pyspark/README.md

 # DE_2-RBI-State-Analysis-using-pyspark

-## This Project does basic data analysis on dataset using pyspark.
+## This Project does data analysis on dataset using pyspark.

 ## Tools Used:
   ### 1. pyspark